Digital X-Rays

 Frequently Asked Questions

-Are chiropractic X-rays safe?
+02 Are digital X-rays safe?

-Will my insurance cover chiropractic X-rays?
+04 Does insurance cover chiropractic X-rays?

 Get the Answers You Need — Schedule Your X-Ray Today